andresfgc/E-Vehicles_Dashboard/README.md

 - The dataset is sourced from [fueleconomy.gov](https://www.fueleconomy.gov/feg/ws/index.shtml#ft11).
 - The dataset has almost 48 thousand rows and represents vehicles records (City08, drive, make, model, VClass, year) and its respective values are from 1985 to May 2024.
-- For the purpose of this Dashboard only EVs from 2020 to 2024 were used.

 |Variable|Meaning|Units|
 |:----|:----|:----|